 Mercedes-Benz 200 (W21) Cabriolet, 1933 | For sale

 The car was sold new to Mr. Witt in Hamburg (Germany) in October 1933.
 A copy of the order-form is present.
-Ten years later, in 1943, the automobile was purchased by the Bink family, also in Germany.
+Ten years later, in 1943, the automobile was purchased by the Bink family.
 The car stayed with this family for three generations, over 50 years!
 In the year 1996 the Mercedes W21 C was sold.
 Via successive owners (all known) the automobile came into possession of the current owner who had the car perfectly ‘body-off’ restored and overhauled to original specifications from the year 2009 until 2016.
 Everything was restored, renewed and overhauled; this Mercedes-Benz is in pristine concours condition!
 Since completion of the restoration the car has driven about 400 kilometres.
 This Mercedes comes with sundry spare parts (including a spare gearbox), the original owners’ manual, the original parts book and technical data-sheets.
 This is a wonderful and rare pre-war Mercedes-Benz W21 Cabriolet ‘Kurz’ with a fully documented history.
 More extensive information is available via Altena Classic Service.

 This Mercedes-Benz is for sale at Altena Classic Service.